 The region of Yorkshire and the Humber contains a number of NHS Trusts providing primary, secondary, tertiary, social and logistical care to patients.
 Clinical Academic posts are run as a partnership between the Local Education and Training Board (in this case, Health Education England - Yorkshire and the Humber), the University Medical or Dental School and one or more NHS Trusts.
 For details of the NHS Trusts involved in the training of particular specialties, please visit the Schools Pages and select the relevant school.

-For details of the NHS Trusts which operate in a particular geographic area, please see the Local Offices Pages,click the appropriate area of the map and select the specific location you are interested in from the list on the right-hand side.
+For details of the NHS Trusts which operate in a particular geographic area, please see our Offices Pages, click the appropriate area of the map and select the specific location you are interested in from the list on the right-hand side.